What Does Weight Maintenance Mean? – Benefits and Strategies

 Let’s talk about how to maintain your weight now that we’ve started talking about it.
 What do you do when steadily losing or gaining weight?

 Everyone’s path to weight loss and maintenance is unique.
-It is crucial to understand your journey and know what it took to bring you to where you are now.
+Understanding your journey and what led you to where you are now is crucial.

 1. Weight Maintenance and Stress

-Stress has a significant influence on our daily behaviors and decisions.
-Although some amount of stress is not a hassle, severe, chronic stress causes far more harm than benefit.
+Stress significantly influences our daily behaviors and decisions.
+Although some stress is not a hassle, severe, chronic stress causes far more harm than benefit.

 This type of stress, for example, releases a little too much cortisol, which might mess with our appetite signals.